 Peter B. Smulowitz, MD, MPH, Emergency Medicine, Beth Israel Deaconess Medical Center; Assistant Professor of Emergency Medicine, Harvard Medical School

-Jordan Strom, MD, MPH, Cardiology, Beth Israel Deaconess Medical Center; Instructor, Harvard Medical School
+Jordan Strom, MD, MSc, FASE, Cardiology, Beth Israel Deaconess Medical Center, Richard A. and Susan F. Smith Center for Outcomes Research in Cardiology, Instructor in Medicine, Harvard Medical School

 Anjala Tess, MD, MPH, Hospital Medicine, Beth Israel Deaconess Medical Center; Associate Professor of Medicine, Beth Israel Deaconess Medical Center

-Sharon Wright, MD, MPH, Director, Infectious Disease Beth Israel Deaconess Medical Center
+Sharon Wright, MD, MPH, Director, Infectious Control/Hospital Epidemiology, and Division of Infectious Diseases, Beth Israel Deaconess Medical Center; Associate Professor, Harvard Medical School